lutz-stu/hackergames-launcher/README.md

 # HACKERGAMES Launcher

-A Launcher to install and start the games created by Minihacker3000.
+A Launcher to install, run and auto-update the games created by Minihacker3000.

 ![Screenshot 2024-11-03 205042](https://github.com/user-attachments/assets/1b7ae837-3490-4de4-9454-0394a1427e1a)